gb160/gb160.github.io/info.md

 are very often late/non existent.

 **Note: If you email me and get no response, please check your spam/junk folder.
 I respond to every email.**
 **Also please note that many Russian email domains block emails from ProtonMail (because they're encrypted), so if your email address end with '.ru' please use a different one.
-Hotmail/Live/Gmail all work fine.**
+Gmail/Hotmail/iCloud etc all work fine.**

 # Contact and Support